 The Local Authority Standardisation Working Group has put a series of documented procedures in place for local authority veterinary inspectors to ensure official controls are implemented in a standardised manner.
-Cork County Council utilises these procedures, the current revisions of which are available on Safetynet2.
-The audit team verified that hard copies for three of the five documented procedures printed off for use by the chief veterinary officer did not conform with the revisions currently on Safetynet.[SOP A6 Appendix 6 - version 3 was in use, version 5 is the current revision; SOP D1 - version 2 was in use, version 3 is the current version; SOP D2 - revision 2 was in use, revision 3 is the current version]
+Wexford County Council utilises these procedures, the current revisions of which are available on Safetynet.
+The food business inspection report Appended to SOP A6 is completed following each official control.